 See these sites for interesting math blogs, and give the authors feedback: PhD + epsilon, by Adriana Salerno; Frank Morgan, Williams College, on The Huffington Post; bit-player, by Brian Hayes, Senior Writer for American Scientist; What's New, by Terence Tao, University of California, Los Angeles; MathTrek Blogs, by Julie J. Rehmeyer, Science News Web Editor and Mathematics Writer; The Mathematical Tourist, by Ivars Peterson, MAA Director of Publications for Journals and Communications; Math Goes Pop! by Matt, a PhD student at UCLA; Teaching College Math Technology Blog, by Maria H. Anderson, Muskegon Community College.

-The latest issue of PLUS Magazine includes: "How to add up quickly", "Is the Universe simple or complex," "What is space" and "Are there parallel universes" See Plus magazine to find these articles plus links to podcasts, posters, puzzles, reviews and career profiles.
+The latest issue of PLUS Magazine includes: "Life After the Higgs Boson", "Is the Universe simple or complex," "What is space" and "Are there parallel universes" See Plus magazine to find these articles plus links to podcasts, posters, puzzles, reviews and career profiles.

 MATH AND THE ARTS, MUSEUMS